What is the Bollate UV index scale today?

 Minutes of sunlight exposure needed for sufficient vitamin D intake (see source).

-Skin Type Exposure Time (Bollate current UV level: Moderate)
+Skin Type Exposure Time (Bollate current UV level: High)

 What is the UV Index?